Table of Contents

 “As the Commission knows, undergrounding a transmission line can be ten to twenty times more expensive than building a line above ground.”

 We cannot find any recent data that supports a cost differential of 10x, let alone 20x.
-The only way to reach such extreme cost differentials is to omit material cost information.
+The only way to reach such extreme cost differentials is to omit material cost information, like land cost.

 Moreover, we can find no evidence in the record that Ms. Grabel’s statement was critically examined.